-Second Republican debate: Trump rivals attack absent frontrunner
+Second Republican debate: Trump rivals brawl in heated debate

 The eventual Republican nominee will face President Joe Biden, the likely Democratic candidate, next year.

-On stage for the Fox Business Network's primetime showdown are Mr DeSantis, biotech entrepreneur Vivek Ramaswamy, former UN Ambassador Nikki Haley, former New Jersey Governor Chris Christie, former Vice-President Mike Pence, South Carolina Senator Tim Scott and North Dakota Governor Doug Burgum.
+On stage for the Fox Business Network's primetime showdown are Ms Haley, Mr Ramaswamy, Florida Governor Ron DeSantis, former New Jersey Governor Chris Christie, former Vice-President Mike Pence, South Carolina Senator Tim Scott and North Dakota Governor Doug Burgum.

 Former Arkansas Governor Asa Hutchinson, who appeared at the first debate last month in Milwaukee, Wisconsin, did not qualify to participate Wednesday night at the Ronald Reagan Presidential Library in Simi Valley, California.

-Polite exchanges marked the first half hour of the debate, before several candidates piled on against Mr Ramaswamy, who has seen a polling bounce since the first debate.
+Several candidates piled on against Mr Ramaswamy, a biotech entrepreneur and political newcomer who has seen a polling bounce since the first debate.

+The 38-year-old faced harsh criticism from the likes of Ms Haley and Mr Pence, in particular over his foreign policy proposals.

+"Every time I hear you, I think I get a little bit dumber," a visibly infuriated Ms Haley told him.
+"We can't trust you."

 The former entrepreneur, who has focused his foreign policy interventions on the threat posed by an ascendant China, faced criticism over his past business dealings in the country.